Race for Your Life, Charlie Brown: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on 4 critics, indicating "mixed or average" reviews.

 Race for Your Life, Charlie Brown received 3 out of 5 stars in The New York Times from Janet Maslin, who wrote: "The film runs an hour and quarter and has a rambling plot about a regatta, but it seems less like a continuous story than a series of droll blackout sketches, many of them ending with the obligatory 'Good Grief!' ...
 The net effect is that of having read the comic strip for an unusually long spell, which can amount to either a delightful experience or a pleasant but slightly wearing one, depending upon the intensity of one's fascination with the basic Peanuts mystique."

 Leonard Maltin gave the movie 2.5 out of 4 stars (his lowest rating for the original four Peanuts movies), stating it's "mildly entertaining, but lacks punch".

 Home media

 The film was released on VHS in 1979 as a Fotomat exclusive, Betamax the same year and LaserDisc in the early 1980s.
 It was also the very first release in 1981 on RCA's now defunct CED format.
 The VHS was released to mass markets in the early 1980s.
 It was released on VHS again with new artwork on August 17, 1994, and again on October 1, 1996, under the Paramount Family Favorites label.
 The film was released for the first time on DVD on February 10, 2015.
+It was released on Blu-ray as part of the four-film Snoopy Collection on May 18, 2021.
+The film was subsequently released as a standalone Blu-ray on March 15, 2022.